INTERVIEW

 The University of Notre Dame has transitioned from requiring a portfolio to incorporating the CASPer test as part of its application process.
 This situational judgment test evaluates qualities essential for future medical professionals, including empathy, ethics, and communication.

-The University of Wollongong CASPer + Snapshot Hurdle
+The University of Wollongong CASPer

 Components:

 • CASPer: A situational judgment test evaluating traits like empathy, ethics, and communication.
+CASPer scores are combined with admissions bonuses to rank for interview offers, and combined with interview score to rank for place offers.

 Testing Window: Specific dates for CASPer testing are provided annually, with sessions typically held in May and June.
+Please check the official guide from each universities for recommended CASPer exam sessions associated to application timeline.

 Understanding the Types of Medical School Places